International Exhibition of Modern Decorative and Industrial Arts: Pavilions of the French designers

-Just inside the main entrance of the Exposition on the Place de la Concorde was the main promenade of the Exposition, with the pavilions of the major French department stores and manufacturers of luxury furniture, porcelain, glassware and textiles.
+Just inside the main entrance of the exposition on the Place de la Concorde was the main promenade of the exposition, with the pavilions of the major French department stores and manufacturers of luxury furniture, porcelain, glassware and textiles.
 Each pavilion was designed by a different architect, and they tried to outdo each other with colorful entrances, sculptural friezes, and murals of ceramics and metal.
 The modernist tower of the Pavilion of Tourism designed by Robert Mallet-Stevens stood out above the other pavilions.
 Inside each pavilion presented rooms with ensembles of furniture, carpets, paintings and other decorative objects.

-Many of the exhibits were shown inside the Grand Palais, the enormous hall which had been built for the 1900 International Exposition.
+Many of the exhibits were shown inside the Grand Palais, the enormous hall which had been built for the 1900 Universal Exposition.
 For the first time at an international exposition, pieces of furniture were displayed not as individual items but in rooms similar to those in a home, where all the decor was coordinated.
-The Hôtel du Collectionneur, for example, displayed the works of the furniture maker Émile-Jacques Ruhlmann, in rooms complete with paintings and fireplaces in the same moderne style.
+The Hôtel du Collectionneur, for example, displayed the works of the furniture maker Émile-Jacques Ruhlmann, in rooms complete with paintings and fireplaces in the same modern style.

 The most unusual, most modest, and, in the end, probably the most influential French pavilion was that of the magazine L'Esprit Nouveau, directed by Amédée Ozenfant and Le Corbusier.
 They had founded the Purist movement 1918, with the goal of eliminating all decoration in architecture, and replacing hand-made furniture with machine-made furniture.
 They founded L'Esprit Nouveau in 1920, and used it vigorously to attack traditional decorative arts.
 "Decorative art," Le Corbusier wrote, "as opposed to the machine phenomenon, is the final twitch of the old manual mode, and is a dying thing.
 Our pavilion will contain only standard things created by industry in factories and mass-produced, truly the objects of today."
 The Esprit Nouveau pavilion was almost hidden between two wings of the Grand Palais.
 It was made of concrete, steel and glass, with no ornament at all.
 The interiors had plain white walls with a few cubist paintings.
 Since trees on the site could not be cut down, Le Corbusier integrated a tree into the interior of the building, coming up through a hole in the roof.
 The furniture was simple, machine-made and mass-produced.
-The organizers of the Exposition were horrified by the appearance of the building, and tried to hide it by building a fence.
-However, Le Corbusier appealed to the Ministry of Fine Arts, which sponsored the Exhibition, and the fence was removed.
+The organizers of the exposition were horrified by the appearance of the building, and tried to hide it by building a fence.
+However, Le Corbusier appealed to the Ministry of Fine Arts, which sponsored the exhibition, and the fence was removed.